RARE MUSCULAR DISEASE TREATMENT

 Sarcoglycanopathies, catecholaminergic polymorphic ventricular tachycardia (CPVT) and Brody myopathy are rare inherited striated muscle diseases that lead to severe disability and are potentially lethal.
 Currently no treatment is available.
 All three diseases are caused by the loss of function of a potentially active protein that is unable to retain its correct structure.
 To re-establish its function, this invention focuses on favouring the folding of the faulty protein by using molecules known as CFTR (Cystic fibrosis transmembrane conductance regulator) correctors, already selected for the treatment of cystic fibrosis.
 Although on its own each disease is rare, the three put together affect a significant number of the population, notwithstanding the incidence of Brody myopathy is likely largely underestimated.

-- Treatment of rare inherited muscular diseases, currently without treatment: Sarcoglycanopathies, catecholaminergic polymorphic ventricular tachycardia (CPVT) and Brody myopathy.
+- Pharmacological treatment of rare inherited muscular diseases, currently without treatment: Sarcoglycanopathies, catecholaminergic polymorphic ventricular tachycardia (CPVT) and Brody myopathy;

 - Drug treatment for Sarcoglycanopathies;